Campus Student Scholarships

 Health Law Fellowship for LLM Students

 Each year the Beazley Institute awards 1-2 fellowships to full-time incoming LLM students for the campus-based program only.
 Fellow duties may include conducting research for faculty members; authoring scholarly articles; contributing to the Institute's blog; overseeing special events and projects; representing the Institute at professional meetings and associations; serving as teaching assistants and/or tutors to students; and participating in health law conferences and events.
-Fellowship compensation includes a tuition scholarship (ranging from 50%-100% of tuition costs) and a stipend.
+Fellowship compensation may include a tuition scholarship and a stipend.

 The fellowship committee notifies applicants of decisions by the end of May.
 To apply, please submit a writing sample, resume, and cover letter detailing health law interest and experiences by no later than May 1 to the fellowship committee via email at email@example.com.
 Receipt of submissions will be confirmed via email within 2 business days.